 Key Players to Watch

 We kick things off with our very own Jack Draper.
-The British No.1 could cause a stir this year at Roland Garros after what seemed like a lightbulb tournament at the 2024 US Open, making his first Grand Slam semifinal.
+The British No.1 could cause a stir this year at Roland Garros after what seemed like a breakthrough couple of seasons.
 Lefty will need some luck with the draw, but at 50/1, he’s worth an each-way shot.

-Jannik Sinner is next on our list, and to be honest, he could have made it as one of our overall picks.
-The Italian already has three majors to his name, so there’s no doubt he’s absolute class.
-But the French Open hasn’t been kind, with a single semifinal appearance in five visits to Roland Garros.
-He’s too good not to be in the mix this year, but we think there’s likely better value than his 11/4 price tag.
+Jannik Sinner is next on our list.
+The Italian already has four majors to his name, so there’s no doubt he’s absolute class.
+But the French Open hasn’t been kind, with a single final appearance in six visits to Roland Garros.
+He’s too good not to be in the mix this year, but we think there’s likely better value than his current price tag.

 Whenever the majors come to town, the best French Open betting sites kick into gear.
 There’s an influx of offers for new and existing players, and generally, you get a little more value in terms of promotions than most tour events.